 - In order to receive a CAS from The University of Law, all of the steps below must be completed in the correct order.

 - You can track the progress of your CAS request by logging into the Applicant Portal.
 Once you have logged into the portal, select Your Applications and then Right to Study.

-Step 1: Submit the Visa Requirements Form
+Step 1: Submit the CAS Request Form

 - Information page of your passport

 - Copies of any previous UK visas or immigration stamps

 - Copies of the refusal notice for any visa refusals for the UK